compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

    :align: left
    :alt: Alternative text

-Any solution put in following template selected by the author is a suggestion of practices for reported fMRI methos put forth by Nichols et al., 2016 & Poldrack et al., 2008.
+Any solution put in following template selected by the author is a suggestion of practices for reported fMRI methods put forth by Nichols et al., 2016 & Poldrack et al., 2008.
 The whole documentation is available on GitHub so everyone can contribute and improve the whole statement.